 Sunshine … California-Style

-At least one Floridian was less than happy about Wilder’s decision to shoot the movie in San Diego.
-Miami Mayor Robert King High reportedly said it was “a sacrilege” to let Southern California play the role of Florida’s “Sunshine State.”
-This sour criticism was ably met by Coronado’s mayor, who wired back, “Some like it hot, but not as hot as Miami in September.”
-The mayor’s rebuttal also referenced Florida’s gnats, mosquitoes and hurricanes, none of which plagued the temperate island of Coronado.
+At least one Floridian was less than happy with Wilder’s decision to shoot the movie in San Diego, that being Miami Mayor Robert King High, who reportedly said it was “a sacrilege” to allow Southern California to assume the role of Florida’s “Sunshine State.”
+This sour criticism was ably met by Coronado’s mayor, who wired back: “Some like it hot, but not as hot as Miami in September.”
+The mayor’s rebuttal also referenced Florida’s gnats, mosquitoes, and hurricanes, none of which plagued the temperate, insect-free island of Coronado.

-Like all American resorts, the Hotel del Coronado had endured some tough years during the Depression and World War II, but it was this period of benign neglect that helped preserve the resort, making it the perfect setting for Wilder’s 1929 story, which he co-wrote with I.A.
-Diamond.
+Like many American resorts, Hotel del Coronado had endured some benign neglect during the Depression and World War II, which helped preserve the 1888 resort, making it the perfect setting for Wilder’s 1929 story.
 Said Wilder, “We looked far and wide, but this was the only place we could find that hadn’t changed in thirty years.
-People who have never see this beautiful hotel will never believe we didn’t make these scenes on a movie lot.
+People who have never seen this beautiful hotel will never believe we didn’t make these scenes on a movie lot.
 It’s like the past come to life.”

 Only at The Del: The Stars Align

-During filming, Marilyn Monroe was accompanied by her husband, esteemed playwright Arthur Miller (he made two special trips from the East Coast to join her at The Del).
-Also in Monroe’s entourage was acting coach Paula Strasberg, along with Monroe’s secretary and press agent.
-Coronado police officers were assigned to guard Monroe throughout her stay.
+During filming, Marilyn Monroe was accompanied by her husband, esteemed playwright Arthur Miller, who made a special trip from the East Coast to join her at The Del.
+Also in Monroe’s entourage was acting coach Paula Strasberg, along with Monroe’s secretary and press agent; Coronado policemen were assigned to guard Monroe throughout her stay.

-Meanwhile, Tony Curtis’ wife, Janet Leigh, was also on hand (Leigh was pregnant with their second child, Jamie Lee Curtis, at the time).
-Jack Lemmon’s future wife, Felicia Farr, also joined the troupe.
+Tony Curtis’ wife, Janet Leigh – pregnant with their second child, Jamie Lee Curtis – accompanied him.
+Jack Lemmon’s wife, Felicia Farr, also joined the troupe.